Need to talk? Call 1800 882 436.

 Eating well while pregnant

-Eating plenty of citrus fruit, and avoiding tea and coffee with or soon after meals, may help you absorb the iron in your food, and may help prevent anaemia.
+Eating plenty of citrus fruit and avoiding tea and coffee with or soon after meals, may help you absorb the iron in your food, and may help prevent anaemia.

 Supplements

-All women will be advised to take iodine and folate supplements when planning a pregnancy and for the first 3 months, as well as eating foods rich in iodine and folate.
-Many women will be advised to take iron supplements if they are iron deficient or are at risk of becoming iron deficient.
 Vegetarians and vegans may be advised to take vitamin B12 supplements.
-If you are advised to take supplements, talk to your doctor about the best ways to take them, and how to avoid any possible side effects.
+If you are considering taking supplements, talk to your doctor or dietitian about the best ways to take them, and how to avoid any possible side effects.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: November 2020
+Last reviewed: January 2023

 Back To Top